Keyfactor/ejbca-cert-manager-issuer/docs/install.md

         # --set image.pullPolicy=Never # Only required if using a local image
     ```

-   a.
-Modifications can be made by overriding the default values in the `values.yaml` file with the `--set` flag.
-For example, to override the `replicaCount` value, run the following command:
+   1. Modifications can be made by overriding the default values in the `values.yaml` file with the `--set` flag.
+For example, to override the `secretConfig.useClusterRoleForSecretAccess` to configure the chart to use a cluster role for secret access, run the following command:

         ```shell
         helm install ejbca-cert-manager-issuer ejbca-issuer/ejbca-cert-manager-issuer \
             --namespace ejbca-issuer-system \
             --create-namespace \
             --set image.repository=<your container registry>/keyfactor/ejbca-cert-manager-issuer \
             --set image.tag=<tag>
             --set replicaCount=2
         ```

-   b.
-Modifications can also be made by modifying the `values.yaml` file directly.
-For example, to override the
-   `replicaCount` value, modify the `replicaCount` value in the `values.yaml` file:
+   2. Modifications can also be made by modifying the `values.yaml` file directly.
+For example, to override the `secretConfig.useClusterRoleForSecretAccess` value to configure the chart to use a cluster role for secret access, modify the `secretConfig.useClusterRoleForSecretAccess` value in the `values.yaml` file by creating an override file:

         ```yaml
         cat <<EOF > override.yaml
         image:
             repository: <your container registry>/keyfactor/ejbca-cert-manager-issuer
             pullPolicy: Never
             tag: "latest"
-    replicaCount: 2
+        secretConfig:
+            useClusterRoleForSecretAccess: true
         EOF
         ```

         Then, use the `-f` flag to specify the `values.yaml` file:

-    ```yaml
+        ```shell
         helm install ejbca-cert-manager-issuer ejbca-issuer/ejbca-cert-manager-issuer \
+            --namespace command-issuer-system \
             -f override.yaml
         ```

 Next, complete the [Usage](config_usage.md) steps to configure the cert-manager external issuer for Keyfactor EJBCA.